 Collection of Primary Data

 This research is going to follow the qualitative research due to this topic, having a more representative to the opinions and perceptions approach.
-To perform the collecting data was the primary method.
-The literature review will be carried out to obtain information on findings, results, and other additional studies that have already been carried out previously about the increase of women in the boards of directors in the United Kingdom and Mexico, like the OECDE, Lord Davis Report (UK), governments, etc.
+To perform the collecting data was the primary method (interviews).
+The secondary research will be carried out to obtain information on findings, results, and other additional studies that have already been carried out previously about the increase of women in the boards of directors in the United Kingdom and Mexico, like the OECDE, Lord Davis Report (UK), governments, etc.

 However, the primary method was carried out by some interviews to leaders working women at their companies in Mexico and the United Kingdom, and they should explain what is the process in each company to be aware of the importance of gender diversity in the business environment and in the board of directors.